• Skip to primary navigation

 Watercolor paint is a paint pigment held together with a water-soluble solution.
 It is a translucent art medium.
 When water is added to the watercolor paint pigments, then the paint becomes easier to paint.
 Watercolor paints dry fairly quickly.
 The color is suspended in the water until the water evaporates.

-Watercolor is also referred to the painting method.
+Watercolor is also referred to as the painting method.
 When you typically see watercolor paints used in a craft setting, you typically see them in a watercolor pallet.

 How to Use Watercolor Paint?

 Watercolor paint is a great medium to create some incredible projects.
 There are specific watercolor papers and canvas that are made for watercolor paint.
-For most watercolor paint projects you simply need water, your canvas or paper, your watercolor brushes and a paper towel to wipe off any excess water.
+For most watercolor paint projects you simply need water, your canvas or paper, your watercolor brushes, and a paper towel to wipe off any excess water.

 Is Watercolor Paint Washable?